tansongyang/js-prototype-chain-viewer/README.md

-# js-prototype-chain-viewer
+# JavaScript Prototype Chain Viewer

-This project is intended to be an outlet for me to explore modern web development.
+I wanted to build a tool that would have been helpful to me when I was first learning JavaScript, and learn more about modern web development while doing it.